 If you know of a person or group who deserves recognition their contributions to Inclusive Education, you can nominate them for an Inclusive Education Award.

-For more information, contact Shana Soucy Manager of Inclusive Education (email@example.com).
+For more information, contact Sherry Jonah, Manager of Inclusive Education (email@example.com).

 Supports for Families

-NBACL provides supports to families to allow them to assist their sons and daughters in achieving success throughout every educational milestone.
+NBACL provides supports to families to allow them to assist their child in achieving success throughout every educational milestone.
 This might mean working with schools on developing a plan that meets the educational needs of the student.
-It could also involve attending meetings as a support to the student and his or her parents.
+It could also involve attending meetings to provide support and/or resources.

 We also host retreats, and provide information sessions where families can learn about how to be a strong voice for their child, gain valuable information on how to navigate the Inclusive Education System and how to work with educators and other professionals to ensure that their child reaches their fullest potential.